 by Aduén Darriba Frederiks and Anouk Wipprecht

 The Smoke Dress is ideally functioning autonomous, reacting on the hostility of its surroundings, capable of deploying a smoke screen when the situation demands it.
 Very much like the squid, which deploys an ink cloud in the water when a life threatening situation proposes itself.
 Currently we don’t find ourselves in these life threatening situations anymore, only when we talk about “social suicide” for wearing incompatible accessories or making a faux pas on our social media.
-For these social misdemeanors we designed the Smoke Dress, when hearth rate goes through the roof, arousal levels peak and galvanic skin responses become awkward, the Smoke Dress saves you by enveloping the wearer in its foggy disguise.
+For these social misdemeanours we designed the Smoke Dress, when hearth rate goes through the roof, arousal levels peak and galvanic skin responses become awkward, the Smoke Dress saves you by enveloping the wearer in its foggy disguise.

 The Smoke Dress is made for the Techno Sensual expo at MQ Vienna within the Artist in Residency program.
 Aduen and Anouk ar an artistic duo focussing on Fashion and Technology.